This page updated 17 April 2017

 Ironically, reinforcing Hughes' error, by 1988 had also appeared Michael Talbot's novel on the First Fleet, To The Ends Of The Earth.
 Which also asserts that the First Fleet was put together by a roughly-humourous, corrupt and profit-taking Duncan Campbell.

-A novelist and a historian both making the same error about an inaugural event, might suggest that something could be wrong with the history in question!
+A novelist and a historian at about the same time, both making the same error about an event usually regarded as inaugural, might suggest that something could be wrong with the history in question!
+But what could the "something wrong" be?
+Is there a cultural problem here?

 There are other gaps in history-writing.
 Interesting here is a recent - and otherwise quite likeable - book about the histories of Blackheath and Greenwich, as London suburbs.